 The South Carolina Teachers Loan was established in 1984 to entice talented and qualified students into the teaching profession.
-This loan is cancelled at the rate of 20 percent or $3,000, whichever is greater, for each year of full-time teaching in a critical subject or in a depressed geographical area as designated by the state.
-If you teach in both a critical subject and a geographic area simultaneously, your loan is cancelled at the rate of 33.3 percent or $5,000, whichever is greater, for each year of full-time teaching.
+This loan is canceled at the rate of 20 percent or $3,000, whichever is greater, for each year of full-time teaching in a critical subject or in a depressed geographical area as designated by the state.
+If you teach in both a critical subject and a geographic area simultaneously, your loan is canceled at the rate of 33.3 percent or $5,000, whichever is greater, for each year of full-time teaching.
 Based on your year in school, a freshman or sophomore can receive up to $2,500 per year, and a junior, senior, or graduate student can receive up to $5000 per year.
 View the application and eligibility requirements.

 South Carolina Teachers Loan For Career Changers

 The South Carolina Teacher Loan for Career Changers was established to give individuals an opportunity to enter the teaching profession.
-This loan is cancelled at the rate of 20 percent or $3,000, whichever is greater, for each year of full-time teaching in a critical subject or in a depressed geographical area as designated by the state.
-If you teach in both a critical subject and a geographic area simultaneously, your loan is cancelled at the rate of 33.3 percent or $5,000, whichever is greater, for each year of full-time teaching.
+This loan is canceled at the rate of 20 percent or $3,000, whichever is greater, for each year of full-time teaching in a critical subject or in a depressed geographical area as designated by the state.
+If you teach in both a critical subject and a geographic area simultaneously, your loan is canceled at the rate of 33.3 percent or $5,000, whichever is greater, for each year of full-time teaching.
 Qualified students may borrow an annual amount of $15,000 per year, up to a cumulative amount of $60,000.
 View the loan’s application and eligibility requirements.